emma-33/holbertonschool-higher_level_programming/python-exceptions/README.md

 Function 6 : raises a NameError with a message
 Function 7 : prints an integer with an error message
 Function 8 : executes a function safely
+Function 9 : does exactly the same as the provided Python bytecode